The best Amazon Cyber Monday deals 2020

-During Amazon Cyber Monday deals, you can find incredible savings on everything from Amazon Fire TV Sticks and Echo speakers to AIrPods and the Nintendo Switch.
+Thanks to Amazon Cyber Monday deals, hot products like Amazon Echo speakers, 4K TVs, the Nintendo Switch and Apple AirPods are all on sale.

-Today's top Cyber Monday deals at Amazon include the new 4th-gen Amazon Echo Dot for $28 and AirPods for just $109.
-The AirPods Pro also hit the lowest price ever at Amazon, but they're currently out of stock.
-Bookmark this page for the latest updates on inventory in case one of the Amazon Cyber Monday deals we've ever seen returns.
+Right now the top Cyber Monday deals at Amazon include the Fire HD 10 Tablet for just $79, the new 4th-gen Amazon Echo Dot for only $28 and Apple AirPods for a lowest-ever $109.
+(Amazon also had the AirPods Pro at its lowest price ever of $169 — we could this deal restocked at some point today.)

-Meanwhile, we're impressed by big Amazon Cyber Monday deals on 4K TVs, headphones, smart home devices and appliances.
-But act fast: deals have been selling out fast.
+We recommend checking out Amazon Cyber Monday deals on smart home devices, headphones and kitchen appliances, too.
+But act fast: With prices this good, the best promotions are sure to sell out.

-Below, we're rounding up the best Amazon Cyber Monday deals as they're announced.
-We'll list our top deals of the day along with discounts on all categories from TVs to mattresses.
+Below we've rounded up the best Amazon Cyber Monday deals.
+The best part?
+We'll be adding sales and availability information all throughout the day.
+Bookmark this page for the latest updates on stock, steals and our favorite deals.

 - Echo Dot (4th Gen): was $49 now $28 @ Amazon